-- During the fieldwork, the level of drop-out of controllers and enumerators posed serious problems.
-For 2020 a better process for the recruitment, training and selection of field staff is necessary, including for reserve enumerators and controllers.
+- The establishment of an INSTAT-owned Geographical Information System for all Municipalities, Communes and Enumeration Areas was a major success and supported efficiently the preparation of the field work, the conduct of the enumeration and the dissemination of data.
+In preparation for the Census, additional investments will be done to update the GIS technology, the enumeration areas, the borders of spatial units, addresses and building/dwelling identifiers in cooperation with other administrations.
+This investment will serve not only the Census, but the updating of the sampling plan and the conduct of future surveys by INSTAT, and it will create conditions for the linkage of spatial data from different administrative data sources for statistical purposes. - During the fieldwork, the level of drop-out of controllers and enumerators posed serious problems.
+For a better process for the recruitment, training and selection of field staff is necessary, including for reserve enumerators and controllers.
 Multimedia packages and computer-based training and instruction courses will be implemented and integrated with the data collection process on tablets. - Data capture by Optical Character Reading (OCR) was time consuming, although more effective than manual data entry.
-In 2020 innovative data collection methods via Computer Assisted Personal Interviews (CAPI) will be developed and implemented to reduce time for data capture and improve data quality. - The lack of sufficient comparable data from administrative data sources to check data quality slowed down data processing and editing.
-In 2020 a closer cooperation with the owners of administrative and register data is planned to improve the planning of the field-work and the checking of data quality. - Planning and budgeting of the Census activities was not always carefully done and this had negative impacts on the calendar of activities.
-For 2020 it is foreseen to plan the work carefully ahead by defining processes, inputs and outputs and identify availability and needs for human and other resources.
+In the census innovative data collection methods via Computer Assisted Personal Interviews (CAPI) will be developed and implemented to reduce time for data capture and improve data quality. - The lack of sufficient comparable data from administrative data sources to check data quality slowed down data processing and editing.
+In the census a closer cooperation with the owners of administrative and register data is planned to improve the planning of the field-work and the checking of data quality. - Planning and budgeting of the Census activities was not always carefully done and this had negative impacts on the calendar of activities.
+For the census it is foreseen to plan the work carefully ahead by defining processes, inputs and outputs and identify availability and needs for human and other resources.
 It will also be important to identify the operational risks and develop risk prevention and mitigation strategies and actions. - During the 2011 Census, important investments were made in the visualization of data, including through grid data, the use of maps, atlases and other visualization tools.
-This will continue in 2020 with the use of new web-based and interactive tools.
+This will continue with the use of new web-based and interactive tools.
 In addition, a much stronger focus will be laid on the dissemination of data for Municipalities and small areas, including Administrative Units below the Municipality level, and the implementation of a policy of access to microdata for research and planning purposes.